 Annabel moved to Berrima in the Southern Highlands in 2012.
 Annabel has extensive experience in the philanthropic and not for profit sectors in Australia and is a keen supporter of grassroots initiatives.
 Annabel is passionate about working together with other community organisations, individuals and government, leveraging support to create what is needed for flourishing communities.
 Prior to her career in philanthropy, Annabel worked in publishing and the media.

 David is the Practice Manager and a Principal of Haille Paine solicitors in Bowral.
 David moved to the Southern Highlands in 2007, practicing as a sole practitioner for 10 years, before joining Haille Paine in 2017.
 David is the President of the Berrima District Law Society, a member of the Highlands Business Circle and also the Southern Highlands Chamber of Commerce & Industry.

 With a degree in communication, and a sub-major in sociology and PR, Nicole takes a research-driven approach to marketing and business strategy.
 She acts as a strategic advisor to a select number of clients.
 At the heart of Nicole’s approach is a strong belief in supporting business to “do well by doing good”.

 Community Liaison and Administration

-Bridget, a business women and resident who has lived in the Southern Highlands for over 30 years.
-She is actively involved with Youth training and education.
-As a member of Berrima Rotary Bridget sits on the District committee for Rotary Youth Leadership along with a being current Board member for the Highlands Community Centres.
+Bridget is a business women who has lived in the Southern Highlands for over 30 years.
+Originally having a hospitality and event management background, Bridget become involved with vocational training and education.
+As a member of Berrima Rotary Bridget sits on the District committee for Rotary Youth Leadership.
+Bridget is a member of Institute of Community Directors.